mattermost/docs/source/administration/config-settings.rst

 | This feature's ``config.json`` setting is ``"TLSMinVer": "1.2"`` with string input. |
 +-------------------------------------------------------------------------------------+

-Allow Secure TLS Transports Only
+Enable Strict Transport Security (HSTS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**True**: Only allow secure TLS transport, forcing the browser to request all resources via HTTPS.
+**True**: Adds the Strict Transport Security (HSTS) header to all responses, forcing the browser to request all resources via HTTPS.
 Learn more `here <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security>`_.

 **False**: No restrictions on TLS transport.
-Resources are requested via HTTP or HTTPs.
+Strict Transport Security (HSTS) header is not added to responses.

 +--------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"TLSStrictTransport": false`` with options ``true`` and ``false`` for above settings respectively.         |